guirem/plugin-googlecast/docs/fr_FR/index.md

 - sleep (optional, int/float) : add a break after end of command in seconds (eg: 2, 2.5)
 - uuid (optional) : redirect to other google cast uuid in new thread (parallel processing).
 Useful when using sequences on several device.
 - nothread (optional) : if uuid provided, disable use of thread for parallel processing. (eg: nothread=1)
-- brodcast (optional) : 'all' to broadcast to all connected devices or <uuid> seperated by ',' (ex: 'uuid1,uuid2')
+- brodcast (optional) : 'all' to broadcast to all connected devices (except group cast) or <uuid> seperated by ',' (ex: 'uuid1,uuid2')

 ex web : app=web|cmd=load_url|vol=90|value='http://pictoplasma.sound-creatures.com',True,10
 ex TTS : cmd=tts|vol=100|value=Mon text a dire